Face-to-face Course

 Curriculum Overview

-Week 1: Introduction to key concepts and forms of data for researching violence against women
+Module 1: Introduction to key concepts and forms of data for researching violence against women

 This introduction will provide the ground work for preparing to measure VAW.
 It includes: understanding of key concepts such as sex and gender, understanding the data on VAW countries might already be collecting and how it can be used, developing appropriate research questions and choosing methodologies to measure and respond to those questions, as well as preparing a national research strategy on VAW.

-Week 2: Planning and implementing a survey to measure the prevalence of violence against women
+Module 2: Planning and implementing a survey to measure the prevalence of violence against women

-The second week will focus on planning and implementation of prevalence surveys: from choosing and modifying a survey methodology (eg WHO or DHS module), budgets, preparing a research protocol, ethical and safety protocols, sampling strategies, planning for fieldwork, enumerator training and a mock survey trial.
+This module will focus on planning and implementation of prevalence surveys: from choosing and modifying a survey methodology (eg WHO or DHS module), budgets, preparing a research protocol, ethical and safety protocols, sampling strategies, planning for fieldwork, enumerator training and a mock survey trial.

-Week 3: Beyond prevalence surveys, other ways of measuring violence against women
+Module 3: Beyond prevalence surveys, other ways of measuring violence against women

-Week 4: From data to action: Interpreting and reporting on violence against women for policy and practice
+Module 4: From data to action: Interpreting and reporting on violence against women for policy and practice

-Download an example of the kNOwVAWdata face-to-face course curriculum from October 2019
+Download an example of the kNOwVAWdata face-to-face course curriculum

 Hear from our students